“Groups run by and for women are our psychic turf;

-They offer you a chance to be surrounded by other women who understand you, for you to talk if you want to, and to listen if you don’t.
-In circle, we connect with others, we share experiences, we discuss topics relevant to our modern lives and we reclaim what it is to be a woman.
+They offer you a chance to be surrounded by other women who understand you, for you to talk if you want to, and to listen if you don't.
+In circle, we connect with others, we share experiences and we discuss topics relevant to our modern lives: we reclaim what it is to be human.

 “women in circles support each other and discover themselves, through talk”

 Whilst the theme of the circle varies each meetup, its structure is always the same.
 First, we start with a short heart-opening exercise, then we ‘ground’ in order to get out of our heads and into our bodies.
 Next, we create a sacred circle space by connecting with each other and we then explore the theme for the month.
 This is done through discussion, journalling, practical exercises, group or partner work and perhaps a ritual ceremony.
 After this, we share our experiences.